Excellence for schools for specific purposes

 - student and community feedback.

-Improvement measures are used to track the impact of the interventions to continually improve the outcomes for your students.
+Improvement measures are used to track the impact of the interventions to continually improve the outcomes for students.
+Information is also available on Excellence for students with disability and additional learning needs.

 All aspects of strategic planning in your SSP, including setting targets and other improvement measures, is context driven.
 Targets and improvement measures will be carefully constructed to focus on measures based on an aggregate of individual student performance and growth.